More paramilitary forces being deployed in Delhi after violence during farmers' tractor rally | Law-Order

 Rapid Action Force personnel have also been repositioned in the national capital and vigil has been intensified in view of the evolving situation.

-Earlier, the union home secretary briefed the home minister about the situation in Delhi where the farmers' tractor rally against the agri laws turned violent, the official said.
+Earlier, the union home secretary briefed the home minister about the situation in Delhi , the official said.

 The home minister reviewed the situation after hundreds of protesting farmers on tractors barrelled through police barricades to enter central Delhi areas, including Red Fort and ITO.